SaroshZDandoti/WORDLE-AI-HELPER/Readme.md

 Scroll below to use the current version.
 Run the first cell to load the dataset.
+If you use this smartly you will always hit the answer in the 2nd and  3rd try.

 ### How to Use?
 1. Put the yellow words in the contains list using quotations and commas.